Trump says 'long way' to go on North Korea crisis

 Moon now has a direct phone link with Kim on his office desk, instead of having to communicate through a hotline at the Joint Security Area in Panmunjom, which had been the main channel between the two sides over the Winter Olympics in February.

 The two leaders are expected to talk over the newly installed phone for the first time this week, before the summit, South Korea said on Friday.
+(GRAPHIC: tmsnrt.rs/2CtuIJS)

 A senior U.S. diplomat for East Asia, Susan Thornton, called North Korea’s latest announcement “a very positive step” as she started a three-day visit to Seoul on Sunday, which will include meetings with South Korea’s foreign minister as well as its top nuclear negotiator.